-There are legends of flooded lands around the coast of Britain and Ireland, and no more so than in Wales.
+There are legends of flooded lands around the coast of Britain, and no more so than in Wales.
 These lands were inundated by the sea, through gradual sea level rise or during catastrophic events.
-This article focuses on submerged lands off the west and north coasts of Wales.
+This article focuses on submerged lands off the west and north-west coasts of Wales.
 How, and when, did they succumb to the seas?

 The most well-known of Britain’s lost lands is probably Lyonesse, said to lie off the coast of Cornwall.
 Like the lost city of Kêr-Is over in Brittany, there are legends of its sudden inundation by the sea.
 There are also legends that – years later – the bells of drowned churches can still be heard ringing (a common tale when it comes to sunken settlements).